zackmdavis/Less_Wrong_Drafts/on_the_public_anti_epistemology_of_dath_ilan.md

 Notwithstanding that Rittaen can be Watsonianly assumed to have detailed neuroscience skills that the author Doylistically doesn't know how to write, the assertion that _knowing too much about psychology_ is dangerous says something about dath ilan.
 The explanation of Merrin's psychology that we do see isn't dangerous.
 (I read it, and I haven't become a psychopath.)
 I think a culture that shared the values of _Overcoming Bias_ readers in 2008 would consider that knowledge something _Merrin herself should be clued into_.
 Not dath ilan, though.
 "It's not [Rittaen's] place to meddle just because he knows Merrin better than Merrin does," we're told.
 But apparently it _is_ the place of everyone else who can see Merrin's shyness to form the Ordinary Merrin Conspiracy, to keep her from knowing herself?

 That's not an accusation of hypocrisy.
 The dath ilani are being consistent.
-In a Society that prizes freedom-from-infohazards over freedom-of-speech, it makes sense that telling people things would be meddling, but colluding to not tell them, isn't.
+In a Society that prizes freedom from infohazards over freedom of speech, it makes sense that telling people things would be meddling, but colluding to not tell them, isn't.

 ### Keltham and the Sadism/Masochism Coverup